Home Rule Governance

 ☑ City Council Initiates Home Rule Process

-• Town of Eagle Board of Trustees look to adopt a resolution to set the ballot measure and to form the charter commission by the end of July.
+• The Eagle Board of Trustees looks to adopt a resolution to set the ballot measure and to form the charter commission by the end of July.

 • The special election to be held in coordination with the Eagle County Clerk and Recorder will be on Tuesday, November 5, 2019.

 • During the phase prior to the ballot certification in July, the Town will work to educate the community about all aspects of Home Rule and the process required to move to Home Rule governance with community events and outreach.